 Did not include the name of a disinherited heir.
 It is best to mention the name and expressly state you that you are making no provisions for the named heir.
 This leaves no room for the will to be challenged because they were left out accidentally.

-Did not include a self-proving affidavit, and now the witnesses would have to be tracked down in the event of his death to testify to the validity of the will.
+Did not include a self-proving affidavit.
+Now the witnesses would have to be tracked down in the event of death to testify to the validity of the will.

 Do not leave significant assets directly to minors – if you do the court will appoint a guardian.
 You may place assets in a Uniform Transfer to Minors Act (UTMA) and select a custodian of your choice.
 Keep in mind a UTMA gives the beneficiary full control of the assets by or before 21 depending on the state.
 If you wish for the heir to receive the assets a little later in life, it will benefit you to hire an attorney to set up a trust